datastaxdevs/workshop-cassandra-fundamentals/README.md

 Ok, now that you have a database created the next step is to create tables to work with.

 > _General Methodology Notes_: We'll work with a (rather simplified) _Internet of things_ application where we recording temperatures coming for sensors.

-> `networks`, identified by a unique name, are represented by several `sensors`.
+- `networks`, identified by a unique name represent a region, an area wher you find related infrastructure.

-> sensors are also uniquely identified by their name, such as `s1001`.
-The design of our application is such that we need to be able to (a) retrieve all `sensors` by a given `networks`, sorted by the sensor name,
+- A network will contain several `sensors`.
+Sensors are uniquely identified by their name, such as `s1001`.
+The design of our application is such that we need to be able to (a) retrieve all `sensors` by a given `networks`, sorted by the sensor name.

-> For each sensor you want to retrieve `temperaturs` for a given `network`, sorted by descending date and eventually filter for a `sensor`.
+- Next, for each sensor you want to retrieve `temperatures` sorted by descending date.

 > As dictated by the best practices of data modeling with Cassandra, these requirements are satisfied by creating dedicated tables (denormalization),
 > It will be our (that is, the application's) responsibility to maintain them aligned.
 > Of course, we also need a `networks` table - we will start with this one indeed.